 Plouarzel, au bout du monde

 Ten years ago, while still in the planning stages of buying a barge, we made contact again with a childhood friend from our old San Francisco neighborhood.
-Jim had married a French girl, Evelyne, and they had two children and lived in France.
+Jim married a French girl, Evelyne, and they have two children and live in France.
 They were home visiting Jim's dad when we became reacquainted.

 Jim and Evelyne bent over backward to help us sort out our French visa, gave us advice about living in France, and invited us to come and see them in the Haute-Savoie.
 While we were wintering in Roanne, we were practically neighbors, but it wasn't until this year that we finally got together when Jim and Evelyne came to Paris to stay with us for le quatorze Juillet.
 We had so much fun while they were here that we made plans to visit them a couple of weeks later at their vacation home in Brittany.

-Once settled comfortably on the train, we were pretty proud of our money-saving adventure, but we already thought that on the way back, maybe a cab would be the better way to go.
+Once we settled comfortably on the train, we were proud of our money-saving adventure, but we already thought that a cab would be the better way to go on the way back.
 Indeed, after this experience, traveling on the metro after a long international flight will never be on our list of ways to save money.
-Jim had inspired us, and we agree philosophically with living frugally, but we were already having doubts about saving a few bucks on train tickets.
+Jim had inspired us, and we agreed philosophically with living frugally, but we already had doubts about saving a few bucks on train tickets.

-In Brest, because the bargain ticket didn't match up with the Brest to Saint-Renan bus schedule, we looked for a nice restaurant to try to pass the time with a leisurely three or four-hour lunch.
-The suitcase limited our range, so we ended up at a Moroccan restaurant near the station.
-With its comfy cushions, it was a good choice for a long lunch.
-Sometime about dessert, even though we were enjoying our meal, we realized that if we had spent the price of lunch on the tickets, we could have slept in and maybe even taken a cab to the station.
+In Brest, because the bargain ticket didn't match up with the Brest to Saint-Renan bus schedule, we looked for a nice restaurant to pass the time with a leisurely three or four-hour lunch.
+Unfortunately, the suitcase limited our range, so we ended up at a Moroccan restaurant near the station.
+Its comfy cushions made it a good choice for a long lunch.
+By the time dessert came, even though we were enjoying our meal, we realized that if we had spent the price of lunch on the tickets, we could have slept in and maybe even taken a cab to the station.
 We are not big spenders, but we are not particularly thrifty either, so all of this was pretty new to us, and we were becoming aware that cheap tickets have some inconvenience built into the price.

 Our lunch was great, and we had a delightful, lengthy conversation with the owner and staff as we were paying our bill, and they were closing up, but even with that, we still had time to kill before the bus came.
-We ordered a beer and a wine at a brasserie for half of the price in Paris.
-We looked at each other, both thinking at the same time that if we wanted to save money, we should move out of Paris.
+We ordered a beer and a wine at a brasserie for half the price in Paris.
+We looked at each other, thinking simultaneously that if we wanted to save money, we should move out of Paris.
 In silent agreement, we ditched frugality in favor of living well.

-The ride from Brest to Saint-Renan was pretty; then we boarded a 15 seater jitney for Lampaul-Plouarzel.
+The ride from Brest to Saint-Renan was pretty; we boarded a 15-seater jitney for Lampaul-Plouarzel.
 We rode down small country roads heading for the beach, and the young driver liked his music loud and American.
-All of the other passengers were locals, and even the little old ladies didn't complain about the thumping bass or foreign words bouncing off the walls of the little bus.
+All the other passengers were locals, and even the little old ladies didn't complain about the thumping bass or foreign words bouncing off the walls of the little bus.
 We couldn't help smiling.

 After about 10 hours of travel or waiting to travel, we arrived at our destination, a local bar called La Chaloupe.
 While waiting for our friends to pick us up, we looked across the dunes to the ocean, and even though it was the Atlantic instead of the Pacific, we felt right at home.